timakro/web/_posts/2019-05-07-new-hardware-switching-to-arch-linux.md

 I also configured [CPU pinning](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#CPU_pinning) and simply assigned each of my 6 cores to a virtual core, my processor has no hyperthreading.
 For some reason I had to check *Manually set CPU topology* in the virt-manager.
 It kept messing up the topology telling the guest system I had 6 CPUs with 1 core each.
 First I thought I had a serious performance issue because Windows does only use two CPUs at maximum which meant the VM was only using two cores.

 My keyboard and mouse can be switched between guest and host by pressing both CTRL keys at once as [explained on the Arch wiki](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Passing_keyboard/mouse_via_Evdev).
 When I configured the [guest sound to be passed to PulseAudio](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF#Passing_VM_audio_to_host_via_PulseAudio) I needed to change the QEMU user and group to my own user.
 To keep the keyboard and mouse switching working you need to add your user to the `input` group.
 When passing the sound to PulseAudio the VM sound appears as a separate application in the pavucontrol mixer.
-Though especially in older QEMU versions there are bad audio cackling issues.
+Though especially on older QEMU versions there are bad audio cackling issues.
 In QEMU 3.0 they are not completely gone but they are extremly rare and subtle now.

 For the network I use the MacVTap driver because it's supposed to have less CPU impact on the host.

+Update: Because the MacVTap driver doesn't support communication between host and guest I specified a [manually created bridge](https://wiki.archlinux.org/index.php/Network_bridge#Creating_a_bridge) for the VM to use.
+This allowed me to set up a [Samba](https://www.samba.org/) server on the host to transfer files between host and guest.

 I briefly explained my screen setup above.
 Both of my screens are connected to the integrated graphics used by the host and only my main screen is connected to the GPU used by the guest.
 I set up some xrandr bindings in my window manager to disable and enable my main screen for the host.